 Some seats in all of these courses will be reserved for Collegiate Program students.

 The mix of sponsored courses varies from semester to semester.
 Although not all courses will be offered in any given semester, the NIAHD currently sponsors these courses:

-Era of Jamestown
+HIST 214 - The Era of Jamestown

-Race, Class and Gender in Colonial Virginia
+HIST 401 - Gender, Race, and Power in Colonial Virginia

 HIST 402 - Thomas Jefferson in America and the World

 HIST 403 - Archaeology of Colonial Williamsburg and Tidewater Virginia

 HIST 404 - Foodways and the Archaeological Record

 HIST 405 - History of Museums and Historic Preservation-US 1850-Present

 HIST 406 - Architectural History Field School